 Been eyeing the turquoise lakes and snow-capped mountains of the Canadian Rockies?
 It’s time to stop daydreaming and plan your visit!
 A campervan road trip through Banff and Jasper National Parks offers endless beauty, a variety of outdoor adventures and convenient camping options.
 You can even spot wildlife, raft the glacier-fed rivers and relax in hot springs.
 And the best part?
 You can get to Banff in just 1.5 hours from our Calgary camper van rental location .

 These parks are popular though in the summer months.
 As such, you’ll want to be mindful of these tips to ensure you’re Rocky Mountain adventure goes smoothly.

-Finding a camping spot
+Finding a camping spot in Banff and Jasper

 Banff and Jasper National Parks have a mix of reservable and first-come, first-served campgrounds.
 The reservable sites often fill months in advance, but cancellations can happen a few days or weeks before your trip, so keep checking!
 You can also check with the campgrounds to see if they have any no-show spots available each day.
 There are many privately-owned RV parks, campgrounds and hostels near the parks as well.
 Waterfowl Lakes Campground, along the Icefields Parkway, is a great spot to camp outside the busy Lake Louise area.
 There, you’ll have easy access to fishing or paddling on the lakes.
 The Tunnel Mountain Village campgrounds in Banff are convenient and reservable but offer little privacy.